mesosphere-backup/gists/stateful_primitives/clusterwide_resources.md

 #Challenges:
 - [ ] Zombie Tasks: Task running on a non-reachable slave, but still consuming clusterwide resources.
+- - [ ] What is the semantic of reservations on top of clusterwide resources?.

 <!---
 #Potential Solutions: